Snapchat Kids | Is Snapchat Safe for Kids?

 Parental control means you can decide to block all app downloads or only those specific apps you may deem too young for your kids.
 After a child has permission to download and use an app, parental control software allows parents to manage and monitor the usage.

-It’s not just control over Snapchat, it’s any social media app including Tiktok, Instagram, Messenger, Facebook, event WhatsApp… and the next big thing we don’t even know about yet.
+It’s not just control over Snapchat, it’s any social media app including Tiktok, Instagram, Messenger, Mastodon, Facebook, even WhatsApp… and the next big social media fad we don’t even know about yet.
 New ways to connect with friends will always be attractive to that kids who want to connect with their friends online without parental supervision.
 It happened to Facebook when young people left the world’s #1 social media platform for Instagram.
 It’s totally natural.
 The older kids get the more they want to forge their own identity.
 Parents just want the internet savvy and tools to guide kids in a safe and healthy manner as they explore their world online.